 Frequently Asked Questions

-The shingles vaccine is not recommended if you have active shingles or pain that continues after the rash is gone.
+- have an active case of shingles or have pain that continues after the rash is gone

 - have ever had a life-threatening or severe allergic reaction to gelatin, the antibiotic neomycin, or any other component of the shingles vaccine.
 Tell your doctor if you have any severe allergies.

 - have a weakened immune system because of:

 -- HIV/AIDS or another disease that affects the immune system